Fiber vs. Cable Internet: What's the Difference?

 Fiber also has a longer lifespan due to its resistance to the corrosion and deterioration that copper cabling is susceptible to.
-For this reason, Fiber can stay in the ground for decades while cable needs to be replaced roughly every five years.
-If you see Fiber being installed in your neighborhood, you can rest assured that it will likely stay in the ground and serve your community for a very long time.
+For this reason, Fiber can stay in the ground for decades, while cable needs to be replaced roughly every five years.
+If you see fiber being installed in your neighborhood, it will stay in the ground and serve your community for a long time.

-Sooner or later, copper cable networks will be a thing of the past.
+The telecommunications industry is shifting towards a fiber focused future.
 Coaxial cable networks are struggling to keep up with how we currently use the Internet.
-As our needs continue to evolve, the only technology we should be using is one that we know can meet not just current demands, but future ones as well.
+As our needs evolve, the only technology we should use is one that meets not just current demands but future ones as well.

 Are you ready to say goodbye to copper and future-proof your internet?